 It Gets Too Hot

 Sometimes customers express concern about how hot the grass may get.
 Like most manufactured materials, artificial grass does indeed get warmer when exposed to direct sunlight.
 From a consumer point of view, a more appropriate question is whether artificial grass gets so hot that it negatively impacts his or her ability to use it as desired.

 In most instances when the artificial grass is uncomfortably hot it is, typically, uncomfortably hot outside and as a result you are not planning on rolling around in the yard anyway.
 The analogy that resonates best with most people, in terms of how hot artificial grass gets, is beach sand.
 But if temperature is a concern for you, guess what, we have a free eBook on that too!
 You can download it and get an in-depth analysis of what drives temperature increases (besides the Sun, obviously) and what you can do to beat the heat.

 It’s Not Recyclable

 You may have encountered people who claim artificial grass cannot be recycled.
 This is, put simply, untrue.
 Like many products, it used to be that artificial grass wasn’t recycled.
 The fact that it could be was beside the point.
 In the past, most things, including artificial grass, were taken to the landfill.

 Sustainability and conservation are important.
 Every part of Purchase Green artificial grass can be recycled.
-We even have grasses that are made, in part, from soy.
 Presently, however, there is no widespread solution for the task of separating artificial grass into its components for recycling.
 But that is changing.
 You can learn more about recycling synthetic grass on our blog.